learn-co-curriculum/uci-mod-3-object-has-many-through-readme/README.md

 * A user on a popular media sharing site can have many "likes", that occur _through_ the pictures they post
 * A Lyft driver that you are connected to _through_ the rides you've taken with them

 In this lesson, we'll build out just such a relationship using waiters, customers, and meals.
 A customer has many meals, and a customer has many waiters through those meals.
-Similarly, a waiter has many meals, and has many customers through meals.
+Similarly, a waiter has many meals and has many customers through meals.

 ## Building out our Classes

-Let's start by building out the `Customer` class and `Waiter` class.
-We want to make sure, when building out classes, that there's something to store each instance.
+Let's start by building out the `Customer` class and the `Waiter` class.
+We want to make sure when building out classes, that there's something to store each instance.
 That is to say: the `Customer` class should know about every `customer` instance that gets created.

 ```ruby
 class Customer